skillrepos/cc-adv/labs.md

 ## 5: Fork the Skill — Same Context, Separate Worker
 Hot-reload means you can change *how* a skill executes mid-session too. `context: fork` runs the skill in its own **forked subagent**: it inherits your full conversation (and the warm prompt cache), but its work happens outside your main context.

-**Action:** In your terminal tab, edit `.claude/skills/triage/SKILL.md` and add one line to the frontmatter:
+**Action:** In your terminal tab, edit `.claude/skills/triage/SKILL.md` and add one line to the frontmatter.
+Save your change.

 ```md
 context: fork